currocam/IdentityByDescentDispersal.jl/manuscript/paper.md

 # Conclusions

 We have described `IdentityByDescentDispersal.jl`, a Julia package that allows us to perform gradient-based estimation of effective population and dispersal rates under a wide variety of demographic models.
-We hope that evolutionary biologists and conservation scientists will take advantage of `IdentityByDescentDispersal.jl` as well as the accompanying simulation template and the bioinformatics template in future analyses.
+We hope that evolutionary biologists and conservation scientists will take advantage of `IdentityByDescentDispersal.jl` as well as the accompanying simulation template and the bioinformatics pipeline in future analyses.

 # Availability